 - The process is what’s enjoyable, not the result

-Flow appears to come with many benefits.
-It makes sense that people who engage in it have feelings of success, pride, and accomplishment—all of which encourage more learning and development.
+It makes sense that people who engage in flow, have feelings of success, pride, and accomplishment—all of which encourage more learning and development.
 An activity done in flow is pegged as enjoyable or even ecstatic, though the joy isn't at the fore during the task because the person is too busy feeling immersed in the experience.